Ed Love: Later career and death

-Love would move to commercial animation in the 1950s, but returned to work full-time at Hanna-Barbera Productions in 1959 for their television shows, such as Yogi Bear, The Flintstones and The Jetsons.
+Love would move to commercial animation in the 1950s for companies such as Paul Fennell's studio, but returned to work full-time at Hanna-Barbera Productions in 1959 for their television shows, such as Yogi Bear, The Flintstones and The Jetsons.
 He would also serve as an animator for DePatie–Freleng Enterprises in the 1960s and 70s.
-Love would continue to work in the industry up until the 1990s, where he mainly served as an animation director.
+Love would continue to work in the industry, in which he worked on shows like the Adventures of Sonic the Hedgehog pilot, up until the 1990s, where he mainly served as an animation director.

-Love died on May 6, 1996, in Valencia, California at age 85.
+Love died of heart failure on May 6, 1996, in Valencia, California at age 85.